AmosZit/Items-Project/README.md

 # Functionality:

+> Java ( JPA )

-List of the inventory items list (item no, name, amount, inventory code)
+* List of the inventory items list (item no, name, amount, inventory code)

-Read item details (by item no)
+* Read item details (by item no)

-Withdrawal quantity of a specific item from stock
+* Withdrawal quantity of a specific item from stock

-Deposit quantity of a specific item to stock
+* Deposit quantity of a specific item to stock

-Add item to stock
+* Add item to stock

-Delete an item from stock
+* Delete an item from stock

+> Angular 8

-Angular pages which enable to create/read/update and/delete the item.
+Pages which enable to create/read/update and/delete the item.

 ## Links